In life, we all tend to believe that we are unworthy on some deep, undefinable level.

 12 Signs You Have an Unhealed Core Wound

 Everyone experiences their core wound differently.
-Depending on your Soul Age, level of emotional sensitivity, and the level of rejection you faced while growing up, your core wound could be an irritating scab or a festering laceration.
+Depending on your level of emotional sensitivity, your connection to your Soul, and the level of rejection you faced while growing up, your core wound could be an irritating scab or a festering laceration.

 - You enter relationships in the hopes of finding what you lack inside in the other person (i.e., you want to “feel complete”).

-- You often feel inadequate, and you often have the following thoughts: “I am not enough,” “I am incomplete,” “I am unlovable,” “I don’t count,” “I am imperfect,” “I am powerless,” and “I am bad.”
+- You often feel inadequate, and you often have thoughts or feelings such as: “I am not enough,” “I am incomplete,” “I am unlovable,” “I don’t count,” “I am imperfect,” “I am powerless,” and “I am bad.”

-- You constantly feel a sense of abandonment, resentment, and/or betrayal from others.
+- You constantly feel a sense of abandonment, resentment, or betrayal from others.

 - You have a perfectionistic attitude towards life (i.e., you gain your self-esteem from the outcome of your actions instead of the intention behind your actions).

-- You suffer from chronic anxiety.
-This comes as a result of anticipating the emotional pain of being found unworthy, which deep down you think is true.
+- You suffer from chronic anxiety that comes as a result of anticipating the emotional pain of being found unworthy, which deep down you think is true.

-- You repeat the same old mistakes in relationships.
-This is because you are trapped in a habitual mindset and don’t feel courageous enough to make a change.
+- You repeat the same old mistakes in relationships because you’re stuck in negative unconscious programming, and you don’t feel courageous enough to make a change.

 - You find happiness in your misery because it’s a source of attention in the form of sympathy from other people.